Codeology/codeology/doc/interviewMatchingSystem.md

    - Table that represents the aggregate data of Interviewer Availability
    - Used for interviewees to view available timeslots
    - Show a week in advance
+     - Reset at 00:00 -> delete current day and add day at end of table
+       - i.e. delete sunday, add next week's sunday at end of current week.
    - 7 x 24 hour slots
      - Every entry will have a counter representing # of interviewers for that slot
      - if 0: unavailable; if > 0: available